stephenajulu/stephenajulu.com/content/blog/what-are-smart-contracts-smart-contracts-explained.md

 #### Savings

 Smart contracts remove the need for intermediaries to handle transactions and, by extension, their associated time delays and fees.

+## What can smart contracts be used for?

+Some common ways of using smart contracts are:

+* **Multisignature accounts**: Funds can only be spent when a required percentage of people agree.
+* **Encoding financial agreements**: Manage agreements between users.
+Say, if one person buys insurance from an insurance company, the rules of when the insurance can be redeemed can be programmed into a smart contract.
+* **Agreements based on the outside world**: Pull in data from the outside world (financial, political, or whatever) with the help of oracles.
+* **Provide the third party**: Similar to how a software library works, smart contracts can work with other smart contracts in a chain.
+* **Storage**: Store information about an application, such as domain registration information or membership records.
+Storage in a blockchain like Ethereum is unique in that the data is immutable and can't be erased.